orientechnologies/orientdb-docs/src/dotnet/NET-Database-JS.md

 }
 ```

 In addition to building your JavaScript scripts from within your application as strings, you can also retrieve scripts from file.
-You may find this particularly useful inc ases where you have a body of routine JavaScript operations already prepared for your application, or when you want to work with developers who are familiar with JavaScript, but somewhat less so with the C#/.NET framework.
+You may find this particularly useful in cases where you have a body of routine JavaScript operations already prepared for your application, or when you want to work with developers who are familiar with JavaScript, but somewhat less so with the C#/.NET framework.

 ```csharp
 using Orient.Client;